trieu04/rag-canvus-MedRAX2/README.md

 - **X-ray Generation**: Utilizes RoentGen for synthetic CXR generation
 - **Utilities**: Includes DICOM processing, visualization tools, and custom plotting capabilities

+Note the current version of MedRAX is experimentally released and does not support vision for GPT-4o and MedSAM.
+We will be integrating these shortly.
 <br>

 ## ChestAgentBench